SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 and its return value is assigned as the property's default value.

-These kinds of closures or functions typically create a temporary value of the same type as the property;
-tailor that value to represent the desired initial state;
-and then return that temporary value to be used as the property's default value.
+These kinds of closures or functions typically create a temporary value of the same type as the property, tailor that value to represent the desired initial state, and then return that temporary value to be used as the property's default value.

 Here's a skeleton outline of how a closure can be used